Why Tree Preservation Orders are made

 You can search for Tree Preservation Orders in the former district areas using the online searches below.

-Permission to cut down or carry out work to my or my neighbour's tree
+Permission to cut down or work on my own or my neighbour's tree

 In very few circumstances, permission to carry out works is not needed.
 If you are cutting down a tree that is a safety risk, has already been approved as part of your planning permission or because of a legal nuisance or statutory obligation, you need to give us at least 5 days written notice.